dart-lang/language/working/333 - shared memory multithreading/proposal.md

   /// Runs the given function in a new thread.
   ///
   /// The function is run in a shared isolate, meaning that
-  /// it will not have access to the non-`@shared` state.
+  /// it will not have access to the non-shared state.
   ///
   /// The function will be run in a `Zone` which uses the
   /// spawned thread as an executor for all callbacks: this